-You must be employed as a teacher in an independent or state-maintained primary school and be teaching the core subjects for a minimum of 50% of a full timetable.
-General primary trainees must be teaching the three core subjects across two consecutive age ranges, and for the Subject Specific course, trainees’ teaching time should be split 50:50 between the core subjects and their chosen specific subject.
+You must be employed as a teacher in an independent or state-maintained primary school in England and be teaching the core subjects (English, maths and science) for a minimum of 50% of a full timetable.
+General primary trainees must be teaching the three core subjects across two consecutive age ranges, and for the subject specific course, trainees’ teaching time should be split 50:50 between the core subjects and their chosen specific subject.

 - Provide a reference from your headteacher supporting your application to undertake a PGCE.

 - Obtain the commitment from your school to release you for the second school placement and to provide a suitable mentor.

 - Provide a satisfactory criminal record check and show the physical and mental fitness to teach.

 - Demonstrate competence in literacy and numeracy.

 The employing school must be able to fully support a candidate through the course, enabling them to demonstrate all of the Teachers’ Standards across the full age and ability range of training, and cannot be graded as inadequate.

 The Primary Post Graduate Certificate in Education with QTS is the accreditation that enables teachers to teach in state-maintained and special schools in England and Wales.